Cryst4L/MinUI/README.md

 ## What is this?

 MinUI is a minimalist X11 GUI toolkit implemented in C++98.
-MinUI aims to be easy to use, lightweight and have no dependencies excepted 'pthread'.
+MinUI aims to be easy to use, lightweight and have no dependencies but 'pthread'.
 It also aims to propose an original approach to GUI design.

 <p align="center">